project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

 > ** Tips **
 > By editing /etc/selinux/config, it can be disabled permanently.

-As for iptable, an allowed port can be added by editing /etc/sysconfig/iptables.
+As for iptables, an allowed port can be added by editing /etc/sysconfig/iptables.
 The following is an example to allow port 8000.

       -A INPUT -p icmp -j ACCEPT